 Health, Safety and Nutrition (5)

-This course promotes knowledge and skills to ensure good health, nutrition, and safety of children in group care and education programs.
+This course promotes knowledge and skills to ensure good health, nutrition, and safety of children in group care.
 It examines the signs of abuse and neglect, responsibilities for mandated reporting, and available community resources.
 Mandatory decimal grading.

 EARLY CHILDHOOD EDUCATION 120